 - 10 tips for healthy eating on a budget

 - What to do if you’re not getting enough sleep

 - How to start working out after a long break

 No one knows when – or even if – COVID-19 will be behind us.
 Some tried and true healthy habits can continue to help protect you from getting sick.
 Be sure to:

 - wash your hands regularly with soap and water,

-- clean your surroundings (e.g. tables, desks, surfaces) with wipes,
+- clean your surroundings (e.g. tables, desks, surfaces) with disinfectant,

 - avoid touching your face with unclean hands, and

 Also, even with vaccines, it’s important to continue following public health measures until the pandemic is over.
 This means:

 - maintaining a 2-metre distance with people not in your immediate household;